Georodent/html200-ecommerce-project/README.md

     ##  BROWSER TEST RESULTS BELOW

-    CHROME- Everything works and looks good, responsive.
+    Windows 8, 10 CHROME- Everything works and looks good, responsive.
 No errors.

   * FIREFOX-  Page looks good, responsive, mailing list submit has a reference error (EVENT IS NOT DEFINED).